How to get a Police Clearance Certificate While Abroad? (Guides for Filipinos and OFWs)

 What is a Police Clearance Certificate?

-Police clearance is an important document in the Philippines issued by the Philippine National Police(PNP) or the NBI clearance issued by the National Bureau of Investigation (NBI) that confirms a person has no criminal or unlawful record.
+A police clearance certificate is an important document in the Philippines issued by the Philippine National Police(PNP) or the NBI clearance issued by the National Bureau of Investigation (NBI) that confirms a person has no criminal or unlawful record.

 It is often required for job applications, immigration, visa processing, and other official matters.